Jengamon/Disandria/README.md

 ### Map-related

 * You can only use Tiled TMX maps in their *XML* format.
-  This is different from the default settings.
-In order to change this, you must open the Tiled Map Editor, then go to Edit->Preferences, then click the item box beside "Store tile layer data as:", then choose "XML".
 * The engine currently does *not* support TMX terrains.
   PugiTMX cannot currently parse TMX terrains, and I don't know what they do, so no terrains right now.
 * The engine currently does *not* support TMX image layers.
   PugiTMX cannot currently parse TMX image layers, and I don't know what they do, so no image layers either.
-* The engine can *only* use tilesets with the same tile width and tile height as the map they are used on.
-  This is due to the algorithim it uses to calculate where to render the tiles.
-  *-- EDIT --*
-  I have redone the mapping algorithm, so that it now CAN render tiles with different widths and heights.
 * Maps *must* be orthagonal.
   I've never used an isometric map.
 I don't know if my renderer can handle isometric maps, but try at your own downfall...
 * Maps *must* be in a folder with the *exact* filename of the map (without the .tmx).
   This is so the engine can find them, and as I add scripting, everything is all in the same folder, and everything won't be mixed with each other.
 * Also, the map file must have the extension .tmx.
-This is the default extension for Tiled **TMX** maps, so...
+This is the default extension for Tiled **TMX** XML maps, so...

 ### Sound-related